jonorthwash/covid19projection/README.md

 ## Purpose

-This tool is meant to visualise the current state of the COVID-19 pandemic in a given area and project where things are headed, e.g., to determine when hospital beds will be at capacity.
+This tool uses Farr's law to model where in the beginning of the COVID-19 pandemic a given area is, and to project when hospitals may reach capacity.

-The tool assumes a Bell curve of new cases over time based on population size, proportion of the population affected, etc.; calculates where in the curve we are now; and extrapolates the rest of the curve based on that.
+The tool assumes a Gaussian curve of new cases over time based on population size, proportion of the population anticipated to be affected, and other variables; calculates where in the curve we are now; and extrapolates the rest of the curve based on that.

+This tool is *not* meant to give an exact model of the course of the pandemic.

-Currently the data is only for a couple counties in Pennsylvania.
+Currently the data being tracked is only for a couple counties in Pennsylvania.
 Feel free to submit more data via pull request!

 ## Use